-Students of preparatory grades (grades 9-12) are not received into the home except by special arrangements previously made with the President.
+Students of preparatory grades (9-12) are not received into the dormitories.

 PART V

 Administration of the Curriculums

 ADMISSION

 The College is open to all worthy persons of either sex who come for the purpose of doing earnest, faithful work.
 Every student who presents himself for admission to the College thereby pledges to observe all its regulations.
 When this pledge is broken, the student forfeits his membership with the institution.